Sonny Johansson: Centre forward

 During the early 1970s BoIS played 4–3–3 style formation, the fashion of its time.
-Initially he played at one of the flanks, but soon Sonny's position became in the centre of the three forwards (flanked by Dan Brzokoupil and Tommy Gustafsson).
+Initially he played at one of the flanks, but soon Sonny's position became in the centre of the three forward (flanked by Dan Brzokoupil and Tommy Gustafsson).
 Also known as "the classical number 9 position" in the old 2–3–5 formation.
 However, by time, and as the shirt numbers became personal after FIFA's introduction of substitute players, Sonny was put in shirt number 10 instead.
 And ever since, he has locally been closely related to "number 10", also in contexts outside the club.
 When the club later began to play 4–4–2 formation, Sonny stayed in the front.
 In the 1977 season Sonny and Mats Aronsson formed a feared offensive couple.
-During the same year Sonny finally got a chance to prove himself in the Swedish national team, despite of doing well in all three matches (among one was against Denmark in front of 45.000 in nearby Copenhagen), and scoring a goal, Swedish national manager of the time Georg "Åby" Ericson believed more in other forwards for the 1978 World Cup in Argentina, in which Sweden only managed to score a single goal.
+During the same year Sonny finally got a chance to prove himself in the Sweden national team, despite doing well in all three matches (among one was against Denmark in front of 45.000 in nearby Copenhagen), and scoring a goal, Sweden men's national manager of the time Georg "Åby" Ericson believed more in other forward for the 1978 World Cup in Argentina, in which Sweden only managed to score a single goal.
 Sonny continued to play for his club though.
 He also remained faithful to Landskrona BoIS after the club's relegation from Allsvenskan in autumn of 1980.
 Only in his very last season, 1984, manager Claes Cronqvist put him in the defence in the Swedish Cup final vs Malmö FF.